Goli-SF/python_101_humanities/episodes/01_analyze_tabular_data.md

 ## Step 4 - Visualizing

 Visualizing data is a key part of conducting quantitative analysis.
-Different visualization methods serve different analytical purposes, such as:
+Different visualization methods serve different analytic purposes, such as:

 - Exploring relationships between features in the dataset
 - Comparing trends and measurements